 - Press the F7 key on your keyboard once the Command Prompt window opens.
 You will see a command history window same as the one highlighted below

-- Another way to open command history window is by typing a command in Command Prompt.
+- Another way to open the command history window is by typing a command in Command Prompt.
 If the F7 key method doesn’t work for some reason, type the following command inside your Command Prompt window:

 - You will get the command history inside your Command Prompt window as an output.
 You can see the result from the screenshot attached below